LG Recalls 500,000 Electric Ranges After Fires and Pet Deaths

 What This Means for Repair Pros

 On service calls: Check whether the unit is on the recall list.
-If a customer's range is affected and they haven't received their knob covers yet, recommend they remove the knobs entirely between uses.
-The knobs pull straight off the valve stems on most models.
+If a customer's range is affected and they haven't completed the remedy, show them how to use the Control Lock feature, and suggest pulling the knobs off the valve stems between uses on models where they pull straight off.

 The Bigger Issue